-Changes to Jersey data privacy law came into effect on 25 May 2018 under the General Data Protection Regulation (GDPR), which have given individuals additional rights about the way their personal information is collected and used.
+Changes to Jersey data privacy law came into effect on 25 May 2018 to incorporate the General Data Protection Regulation (GDPR) into law.
+GDPR provides individuals with additional rights about the way their personal information is collected and used.

 It is one of our fundamental responsibilities as an investment and wealth management business to ensure that we protect the information provided to us by our clients, prospective clients and our website visitors.